Dental Care for Every Patient

 Well-being consists of more than just regular doctor visits.
 We believe it is a holistic view of each individual person.
 Oral health is a piece of this picture and an important part of treating the whole body.
 Routine cleanings and preventative care can save a person from experiencing pain and problems down the road.
 We highly encourage all our health system patients to have regular dental check-ups.

 Our dental centers offer routine cleanings, implants, crowns, root canals and other dental work.
 For those with limited financial means, our offices provide a modest fee schedule and participate with a wide variety of insurance plans and medical assistance programs.
-Additionally, our practices have walk-in hours for urgent or emergency dental care.
+Additionally, our practices have walk-in hours for emergency dental care.